Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 => 11
 ```

-This is helpful for executing code, but not useful if you want to use Lists as a data structure!
+This is helpful for executing code, but it is not useful if you want to use Lists as a data structure!
 If you want to stop a List from being automatically evaluated, you can *quote* the List by adding the character `'` before this list.
 This tells Convex to interpret the List as a literal data structure:

 ```clojure
 '(inc 10)